 - What do you want now that you don’t currently have?

 People with goals perform at a higher level than people without them, so don’t take this step lightly.
+When you have a goal, you have carved a direct path to your destiny.
+And this is the same with creating a goal in building a personal brand.
 Here are some sample goals you may want to pursue:

 - Land three 5-figure consulting clients